JRaposo151/Evolutionary-Robotics-with-GE/README.md

 Upstream source: `aunefyren/mars_gazebo` (GitHub). ([GitHub][1])

-These assets are used to generate/load a Mars-like surface for simulation, enabling more realistic traction and stability tests compared to a flat plane.
+These assets are used to generate/load a Mars-like surface for simulation, enabling more realistic traction and stability tests compared to a flat terrain.

 The mars.world file contains absolute file:///...
 URIs for mars_topografi.dae (e.g., lines around 33 and 40).
 You must update those <uri> entries to match your local file path.